neurobooth/neurobooth-os/docs/testing_with_mocks.md

 A laptop dev environment typically sets `mock_devices` in the file;
 production environments leave it unset.

+In the `neurobooth/configs` repo this is concrete: the `local_test` environment sets `mock_devices: ["all"]` (every device mocked except Mouse and Marker, which have no mocks), while the `dod_laptop` environment omits the field so its real microphone, EyeLink, iPhone, and Mbient run for real.
+Drive mocking from this field, **not** from a machine-wide `NB_MOCK_DEVICES` variable: because the env var wins over the file, a stray `NB_MOCK_DEVICES=all` left set on a machine will silently mock an intended real-device run.
+Keep the variable unset and use it only for deliberate one-off per-run overrides.

 ## What gets mocked

 | Device                 | Mock class           | Activation key in `NB_MOCK_DEVICES` | Hardware bypassed                       |